January 6, 2003

 February 7, 2003

-Department of Homeland Security — Washington, DC
+Department of Justice — Washington, DC

 On a Friday morning, the United States Attorney General announced he had raised the “Threat Condition” on the recently-enacted Homeland Security Advisory System, to status Orange: “HIGH RISK OF TERRORIST ATTACKS.”
 Worried Americans were told that the increased threat assessment was in response to intelligence reports — all classified — which had ominously suggested that “Al Qaeda leaders have emphasized planning for attacks on apartment buildings, hotels, and other soft or lightly secured targets in the United States.”